mknx/smarthome/plugins/dwd/index.md

 # Functions

 I'm sorry but this plugin return a _lot_ of information.
-See the Wiki for an item configuration and two logics using this plugin.
+See the Wiki for a item configuration and two logics using this plugin.
 (DWD Logic)[https://github.com/mknx/smarthome/wiki/DWD)

 ## current(Location)